 Media relations service

-AUSTRAC's media relations service operates during business hours through the Corporate Communications team.
+AUSTRAC's media relations service operates during business hours through the Media and Communications team.

 The service aims to manage media enquiries as promptly and thoroughly as possible.
 As with many government agencies, emailed media queries are preferred.
 Journalists are asked to include: